Maria Zhukova: Literary Context of Zhukova's Work

 Although the publication of Russian literature written by women was highly irregular and the translation of it is still severely limited, women's literature as a genre in Russia still followed distinct conceptual threads where, within limited periods of time, women writers would respond, challenge, or 'echo' the work of their predecessors.
 Zhukova herself took part in the literary tradition of the 'society tale' which was common in women's writing at the time and descended from the 'provincial tale'.
 Zhukova wrote with more practicality than previous writers of the Romantic period where her characters avoided the melodrama so common among female characters in 19th century literature, and instead opted for more sociological characteristics.
-That said, it is important to note that Zhukova was writing out of financial necessity, and therefore wrote altogether palatable characters and stories.
+Zhukova was writing out of financial necessity, and therefore wrote palatable characters and stories.
 While she was concerned with the precision and depth of her characters, she also wrote in a way that would accommodate public taste.
 This resulted in Zhukova's stories taking a more critical look at systems and customs surrounding the family unit and the domestic sphere, rather than greater societal and institutional structures.
 Although Zhukova was concerned with how marketable her stories were, this does not mean they were not critical or expository.
 For instance, works like Baron Reichman take a critical stance on heterosexual love, relationships, and the nuances of the extramarital relations of women in patriarchal society.
 Questions about honour, heterosexual love, and of the differences between an 'innocent' and an 'experienced' woman subtly shine through Zhukova's work.
 While Zhukova does not appear to be a revolutionary and seemingly did not consider herself a literary pioneer, the method and reasoning behind her writing was unique and progressive within the context in which she was writing.
 Where other female authors might have embodied the 'tortured' or 'feverish' creative, Zhukova represented the 'productive' writer, a position that was somewhat unprecedented for women at the time.